mui/material-ui/docs/src/pages/guides/migration-v0x/migration-v0x-de.md

 ### Fortsetzung folgt…

 Haben Sie Ihre App erfolgreich migriert und möchten der Community helfen?
-Bitte hilf uns!
-Wir haben ein offenes Problem, um den Migrationsleitfaden [#7195](https://github.com/mui-org/material-ui/issues/7195) abzuschließen.
+There is an open issue in order to finish this migration guide [#7195](https://github.com/mui-org/material-ui/issues/7195).
 Any pull request is welcomed 😊.